digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# Questions
+# Questions (with no wrong answers)

-What does digital archives...
+What does digital archives bring to mind for you?

-* ...bring to mind?
-* Where have you encountered a "digital archive"?
+Where have you encountered a digital archive?

 ---

-# Digital archives/archiving has many meanings, influenced by the context in which they are discussed.
+# ~Digital archives/archiving can have many meanings~

 ---

 ## Definition
 # Digital Archiving

-**Digital archiving** can refer to the specific archival processing practice of accessioning, appraising, arranging, and describing exclusively **born-digital** archival materials.
-The workers who do this work are sometimes referred to as **digital archivists**.
+**Digital archiving** can refer to the specific archival processing practice of accessioning, appraising, arranging, and describing **born-digital** archival materials.
+The people who do this work are sometimes referred to as **digital archivists** (but sometimes they are also called just "archivists" or something else entirely).

 ---